bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 {% autocrossref %}

-*Receive IP address fields were added in protocol version 106.
-The subStr field was renamed the user\_agent field in protocol version 60000 as described by BIP14.
-Relay field was added in protocol version 70001 as described by BIP37.*

 The `version` message provides information about the transmitting node to the receiving node at the beginning of a connection.
 Until both peers have exchanged `version` messages, no other messages will be accepted.